theRealAph/ScopeLocals/README.md

    });
 ```

-This "shadowing" only extends until the end of the end of the dynamic
+This "shadowing" only extends until the end of the dynamic
 scope of the lambda above.

-(NB: This code example assumes that CREDENTIALS is already bound to a
+(This code example assumes that CREDENTIALS is already bound to a
 highly-privileged set of credentials.)

 ### Inheritance